nategood/commando/README.md

 Perform a map operation on the value for this option.
 Takes function that accepts a string $value and return mixed (you can map to whatever you wish).

+### `reduce (Closure $reducer)`

+Aliases: `list`, `each`, `every`

+Execute an accumulator/reducer function on every instance of the option in the command.
+Takes an accumulator function, and returns mixed (you can return any value).
+If you also supply a map for the option the map will execute on every value before it is passed to the accumulator function.

+Signature: `function(mixed $accumulated, mixed $value) : mixed`

+ - `$accumulated`: null|Option::default|mixed (the last value returned from the function, the option default value, or null.)
+ - `$value`: mixed (the value that comes after the option. if map is supplied, the value returned from the map function.)
+ - `return`: mixed (anything you want.
+The last value returned becomes the value of the Option after parsing.)

 ### `referToAs (string $name)`

 Aliases: `title`, `referredToAs`